 Savings (rainy day fund, investments)

-Averaging your total spending for each category over the last 3 months will help to smooth out any out-of-the-ordinary transactions that happened in one month or another.
+Averaging your total spending for each category over the last three months will help to smooth out any out-of-the-ordinary transactions that happened in one month or another.
 This is your starting point.

 Avoid the urge to do this in your head.
 The numbers don’t lie.
 As a result, we suggest you spend a little time and embrace it.

 Whether you’re preparing for your first child or expecting another, your spending is going to change.
 List all of the new expenses you expect to incur.
 Include both the big and small: diapers, formula, childcare, strollers, cribs, and clothing.

 At a loss for what’s to come and how much it’s going to cost you?
 We’ve pulled together some of the biggest one-time costs2 and an average range of what people spend to give you a sense of where to begin:

 Infant car seat ($60 - $150)